ychoi04/mica-gd405/lectures/w10-interpolation.md

   textSize(ts);
   text("a", width/2, height/2);

   if (keyPressed) {
     if (keyCode == LEFT) {
       ts -= 4;
     } else if (keyCode == RIGHT) {
       ts += 4;
     }
-    ts = constrain(ts, 96, 512);
+    // when ts gets smaller or bigger than the set range, it will be clamped. ts = constrain(ts, 96, 512);
   }
 }